Total Program Minimum 45 hours*

 Courses in this category introduce students to the description and analysis of human behavior from different perspectives, ranging from the societal and cultural to the institutional, individual and topical viewpoints.
 Students are exposed to the diversity of sociocultural systems created by human beings during their evolutionary development, and examine the manner in which behavior is influenced by environmental, sociocultural, psychological, and historical processes.

-Required: one course from group A, one course from group B, and one course from group A, B, or C. (Students cannot count both GEOG 1120 and GEOG 1110 toward the Liberal Arts Core.)
+2014 Program Requirement: one course from group A, one course from group B, and one course from group C.

 A. Group A Sociocultural and Historical Perspectives

-WGS 1040 Women's and Gender Studies: Introduction 3 hours SOC SCI 1023 American Civilization 3 hours GEOG 1120 Human Geography 3 hours GEOG 1110 World Geography 3 hours SOC 1000 Introduction to Sociology
+WGS 1040 Women's and Gender Studies: Introduction 3 hours GEOG 1120 Human Geography 3 hours SOC 1000 Introduction to Sociology

 B. Group B Individual and Institutional Perspectives